cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

 ethusd 2012.02000
 ```

-Then you should go to your grafana and check explore and then metrics browser menu and you should see your metrics there.
+Then you should go to your grafana and check explore and then metrics browser menu and there you should able to see `adaeur`, `adausd` and other metrics what we write to file.

-If metrics are there, then we must configure cron to run that script every minute, so we get fresh data every minute:
+If metrics are there, then we must configure cron to run that script every minute, so we will get fresh data every minute:

 ```shell
 $ crontab -e